Cascaded Transfer: Learning Many Tasks under Budget Constraints: Abstract

 \section{Abstract}

-\emph{Many-Task Learning} refers to the setting where a large number of related tasks need to be learned, the exact relationships between tasks are not known.
-We introduce the \emph{Cascaded Transfer Learning}, a novel many-task transfer learning paradigm where information (e.g.~model parameters) cascades hierarchically through tasks that are learned by individual models of the same class, while respecting given budget constraints.
-The cascade is organized as a rooted tree that specifies the order in which tasks are learned and refined.
-We design a cascaded transfer mechanism deployed over a minimum spanning tree structure that connects the tasks according to a suitable distance measure, and allocates the available training budget along its branches.
-Experiments on synthetic and real many-task settings show that the resulting method enables more accurate and cost-effective adaptation across large task collections compared to alternative approaches.
+In distributed applications, such as energy demand forecasting at the substation level or federated learning, a large number of related tasks must be learned by different models, while the exact task relationships are unknown.
+We propose the novel \emph{Cascaded Transfer Learning} (CTL) paradigm in which model parameters cascade hierarchically through tasks organized as a rooted tree, respecting a global training budget.
+Starting from a source task, the tree specifies the order in which tasks are learned and refined, with the budget allocated along its branches.
+We design cascade mechanisms based on spanning trees that connect all tasks by minimizing an objective combining pairwise task distances and the available training budget, which yield geometry-aware and depth-bounded transfer graphs.
+We theoretically characterize how transfer errors accumulate and attenuate along cascade paths: errors introduced at any upstream node are contracted by every downstream refinement, and balanced tree topologies bound this accumulation.
+Experiments on synthetic and real many-task settings, time-series forecasting and image classification, show that CTL enables more accurate and cost-effective adaptation across large task collections than alternative approaches, with the largest gains at the tightest budgets.